-Kent State CPM periodically offers programs and procedures to assist in the anticipation, recognition and appraisal of crime risks and so that actions may be initiated to remove or reduce crime risks.
+Kent State East Liverpool periodically offers programs and procedures to assist in the anticipation, recognition and appraisal of crime risks and so that actions may be initiated to remove or reduce crime risks.
 Students, faculty and staff are encouraged to take an active role in becoming educated about crime prevention and safety.

 - Beyond Compliance BC training provides annual training for Kent State faculty and staff that focuses on key policies, laws and violence prevention designed to promote safety and enhance the culture of the university.
 All current Kent State University full-time and part-time staff must attend a minimum of two hours of Beyond Compliance (BC) Training for each fiscal year (July 1 - June 30).
 All full-time and part-time faculty are strongly encouraged to meet this standard as this initiative benefits all members of the university community.
-See some of the relevant online offerings below: - Managing Difficult Behaviors. - Discrimination: Avoiding Discriminatory Practices. - Title IX Sexual Harassment Prevent for Employees. - Workplace Bullying: Awareness and Prevention. - o Americans with Disabilities Act Overview. - Title IX and Gender Equity in Athletics.

-- The Division of Human Resources in conjunction with Kent State University's Police Services, offers a number of facilitator-led and online security awareness programs yearround for employees, including: - A.L.I.C.E (Alert, Lockdown, Information, Counter and Evacuation) crisis training (BC 1.5 hrs), offered by the Division of Human Resources in conjunction with the Community Resource Officer, designed to give participants insight and response options when encountering an active shooter.
-At least 30 sessions are offered to faculty, staff, and students each year.
-ALICE is now mandatory through the First Year Experience offerings. - Regional Security Officer's Annual Training.
-The Office of Gender Equity and Title IX provides an annual Title IX update on reportable events related to gender/sexual harassment, VAWA and Clery Act matters to promote campus accountability. - There are four online courses that all new employees are automatically enrolled in: - Online Title IX and Sexual Violence Prevention for Employees, SafeColleges (BC 1 hr) - Title IX and Sexual Violence Prevention for Employees.
-This course covers such crucial topics as the prevalence of these crimes on campus, why people perpetrate, federal requirements for campuses, the power of primary prevention, sexual harassment and sexual discrimination.
+See some of the relevant online offerings below: - Managing Difficult Behaviors. - Discrimination: Avoiding Discriminatory Practices. - Title IX Sexual Harassment Prevent for Employees. - Workplace Bullying: Awareness and Prevention. - o Americans with Disabilities Act Overview. - o Title IX and Gender Equity in Athletics. - The Division of Human Resources in conjunction with Kent State University's Police Services, offers a number of facilitator-led and online security awareness programs yearround for employees, including: - A.L.I.C.E (Alert, Lockdown, Information, Counter and Evacuation) crisis training (BC 1.5 hrs), offered by the Division of Human Resources in conjunction with the Community Resource Officer, designed to give participants insight and response options when encountering an active shooter.
+At least 30 sessions are offered to faculty, staff and students each year.
+A.L.I.C.E. .is

-- Online General Ethics in the Workplace, SafeColleges (BC 0.5 hr) - This course provides staff members with an overview of ethical standards at work.
-Common themes include describing ethical behavior with monetary practices, explaining ethical behavior with colleagues, and identifying several guidelines for appropriate ethical behavior. - Online Workplace Bullying: Awareness and Prevention, SafeColleges (BC 0.5 hr) This course is designed to help staff members gain greater understanding of the nature of workplace bullying so that it may be prevented.
+- now mandatory through the First Year Experience offerings. - There are four online courses that all new employees are automatically enrolled in: - Online Title IX and Sexual Violence Prevention for Employees, SafeColleges (BC 1 hr) Title IX and Sexual Violence Prevention for Employees.
+This course covers such crucial topics as the prevalence of these crimes on campus, why people perpetrate, federal requirements for campuses, the power of primary prevention, sexual harassment and sexual discrimination. - Online General Ethics in the Workplace, SafeColleges (BC 0.5 hr) - This course provides staff members with an overview of ethical standards at work.
+Common themes include describing ethical behavior with monetary practices, explaining ethical behavior with colleagues, and identifying several guidelines for appropriate ethical behavior. - Online Workplace Bullying: Awareness and Prevention, SafeColleges (BC 0.5 hr) - This course is designed to help staff members gain greater understanding of the nature of workplace bullying so that it may be prevented.
 It will review the impact of workplace bullying, identification of bullying behavior, and effective ways to deal with workplace bullying. - Online Emergency Preparedness and Response Training, Kent State University (BC 1 hr) - Feeling prepared during urgent emergency situations can help people remain calm and enable them to respond more effectively.
 Take some time to consider how best to respond to emergencies by learning basic emergency guidelines and survival strategies in this online video training course.
 This course is designed to assist you in taking necessary precautions and exercising better judgment during potential emergency situations.
 Help yourself and possibly others when it can count the most by completing this Emergency Preparedness and Response training.
 By completing this course, participants will: